Oliver Stone

 Childhood

-Oliver was born on September 15, 1946, in New York; his mother, Jacqueline Goddet, was French and his father, Louis Stone (born Silverstein), a stockbroker, was Jewish.
-Oliver’s parents met during World War II; Louis, as well as other American soldiers, were sent to assist French troops.
+Oliver was born on September 15, 1946, in New York to a French mother, Jacqueline Goddet, and a Jewish father, Louis Stone (born Silverstein), who worked as a stockbroker.
+Oliver's parents met during World War II when Louis, along with other American soldiers, was sent to assist French troops.

 Oliver Stone with his parents